Course “Doing Business in Brazil” (e-learning)

 - Brazilian Economy and its strategic sectors.

 - Brazilian foreign trade and its major trading partners (China, the United States, and Argentina)

 - Investments (FDI) flows: origin, sector, and state.

-- Free Trade Agreements that Brazil has as a member of MERCOSUR.
+- Free Trade Agreements that Brazil has as a member of the MERCOSUR.